Francesca Borrelli Johnson had a passion for the environment, for cleaning streams in Baltimore County and working to help the world around her.

-These groups, made of mostly elementary and middle school students, will be able to use the classroom, said Melissa Boyle, who manages Hashawha.
+Students, mostly elementary- and middle-school age, will use the classroom, said Melissa Boyle, who manages Hashawha.

 "It has been designed with the kids in mind," she said.
 "This classroom's going to be used for such a wide age group that we want it to be kind of flexible."

-Two walls are adorned with large plywood puzzle-pieces, cut out in 1993 when the Hashawha's Bear Branch Nature Center opened.
-They had been stored in the nature center's attic, only to be dusted off and decorated with paintings of animals and scenery.
+Two walls are adorned with large plywood puzzle pieces, cut out in 1993 when the Hashawha's Bear Branch Nature Center opened.
+They had been stored in the nature center's attic, and were dusted off and decorated with paintings of animals and scenery.

 Other interior decorations include 10 framed photographs - all of wetlands plants and animals at Hashawha - taken and donated by McDaniel College mathematics professor Robert Boner.

 The Borrellis have invited those who donated money or provided services to a private function Saturday.
 The event will include a groundbreaking for the next phase in the project - a greenhouse that will be connected to the classroom.